shane-t/covid19-face-shields-mirror/README.md

 #### Preparing the acetate (Work in Progress)

-You can follow the instructions on the [3dverkstan page](https://3dverkstan.se/protective-visor/protective-visor-versions/).
+There is documentation on cutting the acetate on the [3dverkstan page](https://3dverkstan.se/protective-visor/protective-visor-versions/).
 Follow the instructions for the European version.

+You can use a [3d printable cutting guide](https://www.thingiverse.com/thing:4251419) for slicing the corners.

 - TODO: Add a video of the acetate being prepared.
 - TODO: Add template for cutting out acetate
-- TODO: Add 3d printable guide part

 #### Shield Assembly